JamieSlome/hackathon-ui/README.md

 ## Overview

-This application was originally built in under 24 hours for a Public Cloud team hackathon.
+This application was originally built in 24 hours for a Public Cloud team hackathon.
 The intended use case is to enable the Springboard Collaborative nonprofit to manage and review outcomes for the homeless population they serve.
 This application allows users to enter Organizations, Beneficiaries, and the Needs that are provided and consumed.

 This project was bootstrapped with [Vite](https://vitejs.dev/guide/).